vthorsteinsson/GoSkrafl/README.md

 It is a package for the Go programming language, licensed under GNU GPLv3.
 It has been tested on Linux and Windows, and probably works fine on MacOS too.

-Out of the box, GoSkrafl supports Icelandic (the author's native language).
+Out of the box, GoSkrafl supports **TWL06**, **SOWPODS** and **Icelandic** SCRABBLE(tm) dictionaries and corresponding tile sets.
+But as it employs Unicode and UTF-8 throughout, GoSkrafl can easily be tweaked to accommodate most natural languages and dictionaries, and any tile bag configuration.
+(The only limitation is that there cannot be more different letters in an alphabet than there are bits in the native **uint** type.)

-But as it uses Unicode and UTF-8 throughout, GoSkrafl can easily be tweaked to accommodate most natural languages and dictionaries, and any tile bag configuration.
-It supports the whole game lifecycle, board, rack and bag management, move validation, scoring, word and cross-word checks, and **robot players**.
+The GoSkrafl package encompasses the whole game lifecycle, board, rack and bag management, move validation, scoring, word and cross-word checks, as well as **robot players**.

 The robot players make good use of Go's **goroutines** to evaluate all valid